ministryofjustice/opg-lpa/docs/runbooks/extending_workspace_time/extending_workspace.md

    - Either: On your PR CI build, check the`post_environment_domains` job; the value is in the last step `print deployment values` next to `Terraform workspace:`
    - Or: list out these locally using `aws-vault exec identity -- terraform workspace list` and ascertain one that matches your PR.

-7. click on the workspace name link.
+7. Click on the workspace name link.
 8. For the Attribute name `ExpiresTTL` place the converted Epoch time from step 1 into the Value box.
 9. Click `Save Changes`
 10. You now have extended the period of time for the workspace.